-- (1) A utility that owns or controls utility poles located in Kentucky shall maintain on file with the commission a tariff that includes rates, terms, and conditions governing pole attachments in Kentucky that are consistent with the requirements of this administrative regulation and KRS Chapter 278. - (2) The tariff may incorporate a standard contract or license for attachments if its terms and conditions are consistent with the requirements of this administrative regulation and KRS Chapter 278. - (3) Standard contracts or licenses for attachments permitted by subsection (2) of this section shall prominently indicate that the contracts or licenses are based wholly on the utility's tariff and that the tariff shall control if there is a difference. - (4) The tariff may include terms, subject to approval by the commission, that are fair, just, and reasonable and consistent with the requirements of this administrative regulation and KRS Chapter 278, such as certain limitations on liability, indemnification and insurance requirements, and restrictions on access to utility poles for reasons of lack of capacity, safety, reliability, or generally applicable engineering standards.

-- (a) The tariff shall include the URL for a utility-maintained Web site. - (b) The Web site shall include: - 1.
-A certificate form that a new attacher shall submit to the utility that shall require a new attacher to: - a.
-Certify that the person filing the application has reviewed the utility's requirements, pole attachment tariff, and applicable law and that the application meets these requirements to the best of the new attacher's knowledge and ability; - b.
-Designate appropriate personnel responsible for overseeing all attachments with the utility; - c.
+- (1) A utility that owns or controls utility poles located in Kentucky shall maintain on file with the commission a tariff that includes rates, terms, and conditions governing pole attachments in Kentucky that are consistent with the requirements of this administrative regulation and KRS Chapter 278. - (2) The tariff may incorporate a standard contract or license for attachments if its terms and conditions are consistent with the requirements of this administrative regulation and KRS Chapter 278. - (3) Standard contracts or licenses for attachments permitted by subsection (2) of this section shall prominently indicate that the contracts or licenses are based wholly on the utility's tariff and that the tariff shall control if there is a difference. - (4) The tariff may include terms, subject to approval by the commission, that are fair, just, and reasonable and consistent with the requirements of this administrative regulation and KRS Chapter 278, such as certain limitations on liability, indemnification and insurance requirements, and restrictions on access to utility poles for reasons of lack of capacity, safety, reliability, or generally applicable engineering standards. - (5) - (a) The tariff shall include the URL for a utility-maintained website. - (b) The website shall include: - 1.
+A form that a new attacher shall submit to the utility that shall require a new attacher to: - a.
+Designate appropriate personnel responsible for overseeing all attachments with the utility; and - b.
 Identify appropriate personnel associated with each application, who shall be responsible for coordinating with the utility and ensuring that attachment-related issues are addressed in a timely manner; - 2.
 Pole attachment information including the identity and contact information for contractors approved to conduct surveys and make-ready self-help; - 3.
 Construction standards for attachments; and - 4.
 The identity and contact information for: - a.
 The primary utility personnel responsible for invoicing, payment, make-ready work, and escalation of disputes; and - b.
-The alternate utility personnel responsible for invoicing, payment, make-ready work, and escalation of disputes if the primary personnel are unavailable.
+The alternate utility personnel responsible for invoicing, payment, make-ready work, and escalation of disputes if the primary personnel are unavailable. - (6) Overlashing. - (a) A utility shall not require prior approval for: - 1.

-(6) Overlashing.

-- (a) A utility shall not require prior approval for: - 1.
 An existing attacher that overlashes its existing wires on a pole; or - 2.
 A third party overlashing of an existing attachment that is conducted with the permission of an existing attacher.